-What to do if a mild symptom doesn’t go way?
+What to do if a mild symptom doesn’t go away?

 - If you find mild symptoms developing while walking, stop and relax (with your head out of the sun) and drink some fluids.
 Dink frequently.

 - If mild symptoms developing while walking, stop have rest, drink some fluids and take 125-250mg Diamox.
 Diamox generally takes one to four hours to begin alleviating symptoms.
 Drink more water and consider staying close by.